psboonstra/isotonicBayes/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of isotonicBayes is to ...
+`isotonicBayes` implements the isotonic priors developed in Boonstra, Owen, and Kang (2020).
+The assumed context is a binary outcome the probability of which is assumed to be non-decreasing in a given predictor.

 ## Installation